 - Amniocentesis to check for chromosomal abnormalities

-After the screening and tests, your doctor will discuss the results with you and make recommendations about any treatment that may be beneficial.
+After the screening and tests, your healthcare provider will discuss the results with you and make recommendations about any treatment that may be beneficial.
 Treatment is a personal choice that is left entirely up to you.
-Your doctor should provide you with lots of information about treatment options so that you can make informed choices.
+Your healthcare provider should provide you with lots of information about treatment options so that you can make informed choices.

 - Reviewer: Brian Randall, MD

 - Update Date: 12/17/2012 -